 Lexapro (escitalopram) is an antidepressant which works by increasing neurotransmitter activity in the brain.
-It is an SSRI-type medication which only affects one type of neurotransmitter, serotonin.
+It is a selective serotonin reuptake inhibitor or SSRI-type medication which only affects one type of neurotransmitter, serotonin.
 It was designed to have fewer side effects, but it may also increase the risk of suicide in children and young adults and has been linked to a high risk of severe birth defects.

 Neurotransmitters are chemicals, used by nerve cells to send messages to the next cell.
 There are a number of these chemical messengers in the brain, including norepinephrine, dopamine and serotonin.
 Depression may be caused by low neurotransmitter activity in the mood centers of the brain and increasing them can help relieve depression.